 - The committers list

-The committers are the people who have write access to the Subversion tree, and are authorized to make modifications to the FreeBSD source (the term "committer" comes from
+The committers are the people who have push access to the Git repository, and are authorized to make modifications to the FreeBSD source (the term "committer" comes from

 commit, the source control command which is used to bring new changes into the repository).
 Anyone can submit a bug to the Bug Database.
 Before submitting a bug report, the FreeBSD mailing lists, IRC channels, or forums can be used to help verify that an issue is actually a bug.